 Site-wide inspections will be performed quarterly for one year, then semi-annually through year 5 unless modified by the NYSDEC.
+Site-wide inspections and reporting will be conducted every 15-months starting in July 2022.
 Site-wide inspections will also be performed after severe weather event that could have significantly affected ECs.
 During these inspections, an inspection form will be completed (Appendix G).
 The form will compile sufficient information to assess the following: